-The Regional Units Sections are responsible for conducting plan checks for building, processes and fire extinguishing systems.
-They are required to attend meetings with Building and Safety officials, Federal, State, City and County officials; represent the Fire Prevention Division in District Attorney Hearings, court cases and appear before public hearings on business licenses.
+They are required to attend meetings with Building and Safety officials, Federal, State, City and County officials; represent the Fire Prevention Division in District Attorney hearings, court cases and appear before public hearings on business licenses.

-The Fire Prevention Special Units Section is comprised of seven separate specialized units:
+The Fire Prevention Special Units Section is comprised of two separate specialized units:

 Petroleum/Chemical Unit conducts fire safety inspections and issue permits for major plants manufacturing, using and storing hazardous materials and explosives.